ucdavis/endowmentreport/docs/ovrture.md

 permalink: /docs/ovrture
 ---
 # Ovrture
-This year we are transitioning to Ovrture, a digital platform to develop and distribute digital endowment reports for our donors.
+This year we are using Ovrture, a digital platform to develop and distribute digital endowment reports for our donors.
 Digital reports will create a more interactive experience for stewardees and it will allow us to add greater personalization at scale.

 ## Planned Features
 These are some of the features and capabilities that Ovrture reports will have this year.
 Please keep in mind that some of these are subject to change.